awsdocs/amazon-ec2-user-guide/doc_source/recognize-expanded-volume-linux.md

 1. Use a file system\-specific command to resize each file system to the new volume capacity\.

-For information about extending a Windows file system, see [Extending a Windows File System after Resizing a Volume](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/recognize-expanded-volume-windows.html) in the *Amazon EC2 User Guide for Windows Instances*\.
+For information about extending a Windows file system, see [Extending a Windows file system after resizing a volume](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/recognize-expanded-volume-windows.html) in the *Amazon EC2 User Guide for Windows Instances*\.

 The following examples walk you through the process of extending a Linux file system\.
 For file systems and partitioning schemes other than the ones shown here, refer to the documentation for those file systems and partitioning schemes for instructions\.